wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 <properties
-   	pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight | Windows Azure" description="Learn how to create Hadoop, HBase, or Storm clusters on Linux for HDInsight using a browser, the Azure CLI, Azure PowerShell, REST, or through an SDK." services="hdinsight" documentationCenter="" authors="nitinme"
+   	pageTitle="Create Hadoop, HBase, Storm, or Spark clusters on Linux in HDInsight | Windows Azure" description="Learn how to create Hadoop, HBase, Storm, or Spark clusters on Linux for HDInsight using a browser, the Azure CLI, Azure PowerShell, REST, or through an SDK." services="hdinsight" documentationCenter="" authors="nitinme"